Welcome to your sinfully good Rhubarb and Apple Crumble with a Ginger Coconut Topping!

-I know I said I wasn’t a fan of sweet breakfasts.
+I know I’ve mentioned I’m not a fan of sweet breakfasts.
 But, I make an exception for cold leftover crumble.
-It’s especially perfect when you’re on the autoimmune protocol and just can’t face another breakfast hash!
+It’s especially perfect when you’re in your elimination phase of the autoimmune protocol and just can’t face another breakfast hash!
 I imagine it’s a bit like those people who enjoy cold leftover pizza for breakfast.
 Hey – I don’t judge…

 Over the weekend I experimented a little with making an AIP-friendly crumble.
 For this wee number, I took a leaf out of the ever-so-wonderful Maggie Beer’s book and used verjuice (the juice of unfermented grapes) as a more gentle acid than the more traditional lemon juice to keep the apples from browning.
 I was quite pleased with the result!

-On the LM scoring sheet, this one sits at a, ‘You can make this any time.
+On the David scoring sheet, this one sits at a firm ‘You can make this any time.
 I’ll eat it every day’

 - ¼ cup coconut sugar